 - Disability requiring specific arrangements / adjustments - examples include: a disability which may potentially limit access to the interview centre or dyslexia - in which case you may be able to claim additional time for reading scenarios at interview.
-If you are unsure whether it will have affect, contact IMTrecruitment@hee.nhs.uk or add it to the form and enquire with them after submitting your form.
+If you are unsure whether it will have an effect, contact the PSRO or add it to your application and enquire after submitting your form.
 Any adjustment which will have a material effect on the assessment process, e.g. additional time, will require evidence to be supplied using an online form.

-- Guaranteed Interview Scheme (GIS) - to be eligible for the GIS you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
-Those eligible for the GIS (and eligible for IMT) will be guaranteed an invitation to interview at one of their regional preferences.
+- Disability confident scheme - to be eligible for this you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
+Those eligible (and eligible for IMT) will be guaranteed an invitation to interview.
 Go to the GOV.UK website for more information.